augustin-laurent/TuxHueDo/README.md

 ## Project status

-Huenicorn 1.0.9 is available.
+Huenicorn 1.0.10 is available.

-### This revision brings:
+### This revision brings

-* Fix attempt for Wayland segfault
+* Fix for memory leak inside HTTP request utils
-  * A first step has been made to address this crash.
-It still not working for every distro but it's the best that could be done so far
+* New default port for web interface : 8215
-  * Disabling warning for Crow inclusion
+* Fix for color computation from PipewireGrabber

 ## Getting Started